OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 OED will have a 2D array of conversions between units that we will call C<sub>ik</sub> where i is the row and k is the column.
 It represents taking each path in the graph and reducing it to a direct path.
 For example, if the graph finds a path from a → b → c → d, then the row representing a and the column representing d (C<sub>ad</sub>) would be the path from a → d with the overall conversion for that path.
 This is what OED needs to know to convert from one unit to another.
 By analyzing the graph and storing the information in C<sub>ik</sub>, OED saves all the path analysis work each time it needs to do a unit conversion.
 This works well because the graph rarely changes and only an admin can do this.
 Thus, the graph is assumed not to change while a regular user is interacting with OED until they reload OED.

 There are several further optimizations of C<sub>ik</sub>.
 The first is to note the allowed rows and columns in C<sub>ik</sub>.
 OED isn't interested in every possible path in the graph.
 OED needs to convert from readings to the desired graphic unit that is the unit the user wants to see on the y-axis.
 Readings come from meters and meters can only have units associated with a meter as described in [graph vertices](#vertices).
 This means the rows of C<sub>ik</sub> are limited to the meter vertices in the graph.
 These are the black rectangles in the sample graph.
-Note that you can and often do have multiple meters that are storing readings point to the same meter unit in the graph.
+Note that you can and often do have multiple meters that are storing readings that point to the same meter unit in the graph.
 For example, a site might have 10 meters that collect kWh for electricity.
 They all have Electric utility as their unit and all convert to other units in the same way.
 Thus, the single Electric utility vertex in the graph handles many meters in the system.
 Overall, this means that the number of rows in C<sub>ik</sub> is very likely to be much smaller than the number of meters when you have a site with lots of meters.
 First, this means that OED only needs to determine paths from meters vertices to unit vertices.
 This will substantially reduce the number of paths that need to be found (compared to the all vertices to all vertices path problem).
 Second, the work to create C<sub>ik</sub> will be substantially reduced as will its size.
+Third, adding a new meter of a type already in OED does not change the graph (the meter has a reference to its meter type in the graph).

 A second optimization is to note that not all vertices can be destinations of paths so the number of columns of C<sub>ik</sub> is substantially less than the number of vertices.
 As described in [graph vertices](#vertices), meter vertices can only have outgoing edges.
 This means that a meter vertex can never be a destination and is never a column in C<sub>ik</sub>.
 The graph algorithm finding the paths will naturally figure this out since no path exists from a meter vertex to another meter vertex.